 (a) Security required by this rule may be any of the following.

-(A) A surety bond executed in favor of the State of Oregon on a form approved by the Attorney General and provided by the department.
+(A) A surety bond executed in favor of the State of Oregon on a form approved by the Attorney General and provided by DEQ.
 The bond must be issued by a surety company licensed by the Insurance Commissioner of Oregon.
-A surety bond must require at least 45 days notice to the department before cancellation is effective and must otherwise remain in effect for at least two years following termination of the sewage disposal service license, except as provided in subsection (c) of this section.
+A surety bond must require at least 45 days notice to DEQ before cancellation is effective and must otherwise remain in effect for at least two years following termination of the sewage disposal service license, except as provided in subsection (c) of this section.

-(B) An insured savings account irrevocably assigned to the department with interest earned by such account made payable to the depositor.
+(B) An insured savings account irrevocably assigned to DEQ with interest earned by such account made payable to the depositor.

-(C) Negotiable securities of a character approved by the State Treasurer irrevocably assigned to the department with interest earned on deposited securities made payable to the depositor.
+(C) Negotiable securities of a character approved by the State Treasurer irrevocably assigned to DEQ with interest earned on deposited securities made payable to the depositor.

 (b) Any deposit of cash or negotiable securities under ORS 454.705 must remain in effect for at least 2 years following termination of the sewage disposal service license except as provided in subsection (c) of this section.
-A claim against such security deposits must be submitted in writing to the department with an authenticated copy of:
+A claim against such security deposits must be submitted in writing to DEQ with an authenticated copy of:

 (A) The court judgment or order requiring payment of the claim; or

-(B) Written authority by the depositor for the department to pay the claim.
+(B) Written authority by the depositor for DEQ to pay the claim.

 (c) When proceedings under ORS 454.705 have been commenced while the security required is in effect, such security must be held until final disposition of the proceedings is made.
 At that time claims will be referred for consideration of payment from the security so held.